When my feet are off the road

 The mountain rose above him into the clouds, which seemed to be descending ahead of him.
 At first it was like a mist, but within the hour the route ahead was only visible for about 20 feet.
 He had pulled out a poncho to cover himself and rode on slowly then had to stop because Robbie halted.
 Visibility was now only a few feet and the horse would not go further.
 Above to the south shone the sun, a sort of glow overhead.
 Off to the right there were some trees, subtle dark shapes, like giants waiting to take him in their grasp.
 Also to the right, was something else a lot larger but it was so shrouded in the dense cloud that he couldn't make it out.
 He figured now was the time to stop and wait until the cloud cleared.
 It wasn't long before darkess began to fall and Sam made camp for what would be a wet night.

 A building with a tower and something else was first.
-A bit further on was a small bridge with track going to the other side of it.
+A bit further on was a track going to the other side of it.
 He noticed that the track everywhere was all covered with weeds and dirt.
-A large building ahead, with the siding tracks running around it caught his interest and he went to it.
+A structure ahead, with the siding tracks running around it caught his interest and he went to it.
 The door was not locked, so entered the place.
 There were pieces of paper on a desk which spoke of a gold mine and the like.
 Going outside, he walked further on toward more buildings.
-Some were cabins with beds inside, one appeared to be an eating hall with a small bar in one corner.
-Across the track was this funny shaped structure.
-Inside it was some machinery the like of which he had never seen before.
+One was a funny shaped structure and inside it was some machinery the like of which he had never seen before.
 Questions were flying around in his head as he headed back to his belongings and decided to use the large place with all the paperwork as a temporary abode.
-It looked like he was going to be there for a while so prepared something to eat for breakfast.
+It looked like he was going to be there for a while, so had some breakfast.

-For three days Sam explored the entire mining camp.
+For three days Sam explored the entire mining camp and nearby.
 He found that the tower at the first end of it went down into the mine.
-A ladder was next to the hoist and he descended about 30 feet underground, an oil lamp he had found went with him for light.
+A ladder was next to the hoist and he descended about 30 feet underground, an oil lamp he had found went with him for light and a bag in case it was needed.
 Once on the floor of the mine some more light was coming down via the tower and hoist hole.
 There were about 4 tunnels in all and at one place some picks, leaning against the wall.
 He thought he'd try one out to see what happened.

 Several very solid blows were made to the wall.
-The last one released a very large piece of rock and he stood amazed at what he saw.
-There in front of him was a fair sized vein of gold.
-Chipping out a few pieces, Sam put them into his pockets and returned to the surface.
+The last one released a sizable piece of rock and he stood amazed at what he saw.
+There in front of him was a large vein of gold.
+Chipping out a few decent pieces, Sam put them into his bag and returned to the surface.
 All he could assume was that the gold had run out, so the mine owner closed it down.
 They had given up too soon, a few more blows to the wall in the tunnel and they would have discovered the new vein.

 Once on the surface of the ground, he sat down and had a good think.
 The big question waswho owned the mine?
 Next, could he afford to buy it?
 There would be the need for other people, who could be trusted, because Sam was a farmer not a miner.
 He packed up the animals and went all the way back to the beginning of the little railroad.